OpenDataology/website/content/en/docs/components/pipelines/concepts/graph.md

 +++
 title = "Graph"
-description = "Conceptual overview of graphs in Kubeflow Pipelines" weight = 30
+description = "Conceptual overview of graphs in OpenDataology Pipelines" weight = 30

 +++

-A *graph* is a pictorial representation in the Kubeflow Pipelines UI of the runtime execution of a pipeline.
+A *graph* is a pictorial representation in the OpenDataology Pipelines UI of the runtime execution of a pipeline.
 The graph shows the steps that a pipeline run has executed or is executing, with arrows indicating the parent/child relationships between the pipeline components represented by each step.
 The